maucejo/bookly/README.md

 * `thesis-title-page` for defining the title page of a thesis

 * `back-cover` for defining the back cover of a book

-For more information, please refer to the [manual](https://github.com/maucejo/book_template/blob/main/docs/manual.pdf).

 ## Licence